TrineshVanguri/github-slideshow/_posts/0000-01-02-TrineshVanguri.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Third slide!"
 ---
 I has edited My File already
-Use the left arrow to go back!
+Use the Right arrow to go back!